SoilChang/addressbook-level1/README.md

 Example:

-* `java seedu.addressbook.AddressBook mydata.txt`
+* `java hohuan.addressbook.AddressBook mydata.txt`
-* `java seedu.addressbook.AddressBook myFolder/mydata.txt`
+* `java hohuan.addressbook.AddressBook myFolder/mydata.txt`

 > The file path must contain a valid file name and a valid parent directory.<br>
   File name is valid if it has an extension and no reserved characters (OS-dependent).<br>